 DWER is therefore proposing to alter the water level criteria at sites where the modelling projects absolute minimum levels cannot be met in the future despite reductions in abstraction.
 The department has developed a new set of water level criteria (or minimum ‘thresholds’, in line with the Environmental Protection Authority’s recommended terminology (Environmental Protection Authority, 2018).
 The proposed minimum thresholds have been based on what groundwater modelling has indicated can likely be met at the respective criteria sites following reductions in groundwater abstraction, and (in some areas) planned land use changes.
 Reductions to groundwater abstraction will come into effect before 2030, while land use changes have started to occur in some areas already and will happen progressively over the plan period.
+There are five key tasks that are addressed in this report:

+Task 1: Assess what effect altering absolute minimum threshold water levels may have on:

-The primary objective of this study is to assess the proposed 2030 water level thresholds against the original listed site management objectives and values to determine:
+achieving the original stated site management objectives

-what of the original stated objectives can/can’t be achieved?
+the original stated site values

-what values can/can’t be protected?

-The thresholds will not apply until 2030 because this is the end of the planning period for the new Gnangara plan, and after the reductions to abstraction have begun to influence water levels.

-A secondary objective is to review, and if necessary, suggest revisions to the new (proposed) management objectives to reflect what is achievable under the proposed changes to the minimum thresholds.
+where these are different from b), the current values as described in recent monitoring reports.

+These assessments are based on whether the proposed 2030 minimum threshold levels will meet the water requirements for these specific ecological values:

+species composition

+key, priority or threatened species

+existing ecohydrological states

+Task 2: For each site, an assessment of the significance of the impacts/changes found in Task 1 (taking into account guidance from the Environmental Protection Authority on the definition of “significant’ effects (EPA, 2018b)).

+Task 3: For each site, CEM will assess whether the proposed new minimum threshold water levels will meet proposed new management objectives.
+Where the proposed thresholds and proposed management objectives do not align, recommended amendments to the management objectives will be suggested.

+Task 4: For the wetlands likely to be affected by planned land use changes in East Wanneroo, an assessment of whether the original maximum water level criteria stated in WAWA (1995):

+are appropriate to meet the proposed management objectives in Table 2, and protect site ecological and social values, or

+require revision.

+If the maximum thresholds require revision, recommended appropriate maximum thresholds will proposed with justification.

+Task 5: Review the proposed management objectives for Lake Gwelup and consider the ecological, social and cultural values of the lake in this review.
+Propose a minimum water level threshold, and if required, a maximum threshold, at bore GLP_EC to meet the management objectives.